pydanny/pydanny.github.com/posts/2012-08-31-python-dictionary-as-class.rst

 :tags: python, howto
 :category: python

 A long time ago, circa 1999, when I was working in a certain procedural language I found a library that added objects to the language.
-It did so by playing interesting tricks with key/value `structures`, which in Python_ are called `dictionaries`.
+It did so by playing interesting tricks with key/value structures, which in Python_ are called `dictionaries`.
 In 2005, as a new Python user, I read something about how objects in Python are essentially dictionaries with `syntactical sugar`_.

 .. _Python: http://python.org
 .. _`syntactical sugar`: http://en.wikipedia.org/wiki/Syntactic_sugar